sccn/PACTools/README.md

 `EEG = pop_pac(EEG,'Channels',[4  15],[30  90],[1],[1],'method','mvlmi','nboot',200,'alpha',[],'nfreqs1',10,'nfreqs2',20,'bonfcorr',0);`

 #### Visualization
-To visualize the modulation index computed previously, click on  *Tools >  ERPAC Tool > Visualize PAC*.
+To visualize the modulation index computed previously, click on  *Tools >  PAC Tools > Visualize PAC*.
 The GUI for *pop_plotpac* will pop up.
 Then select the options as in the figure below and click **OK**.

 <center>